-- Engaged with other providers within the local area to provide cost effective, quality vocational study opportunities to students who require alternative provision. - Monitored performance of its staff through its Quality Assurance cycle and has deployed staff efficiently within curriculum departments. - Identified the differing needs of students and has ensured the relevant support is provided to them including through focusing Pupil Premium, Sports funding and Covid related Catch-up funding. - Developed an agreed learning model that will enable greater identification of gaps in understanding across all subjects.
+- Engaged with other providers within the local area to provide cost effective, quality vocational study opportunities to students who require alternative provision. - Monitored performance of its staff through its Quality Assurance cycle and has deployed staff efficiently within curriculum departments.

+- Identified the differing needs of students and has ensured the relevant support is provided to them including through focusing Pupil Premium, Sports funding and Covid related Recovery funding. - Developed an agreed learning model that will enable greater identification of gaps in understanding across all subjects.

-The effectiveness of these strategies will no doubt be seen in the improvements to SATS, GCSE and A level results in a range of subjects in each of the academies during the summer exam season of 2022.
-Our process of arriving at assessed grades for examination groups last summer was accepted by the examination boards.
+The effectiveness of these strategies was seen in the improvements to SATS, GCSE and A level results in a range of subjects in each of the academies during the summer exam season of 2022 over the accepted 2019 benchmark.
 Evidence of the other targeted groups is detailed within the Pupil Premium report published on the academies' websites.
 Where expected improvements have not occurred, each of the schools has been internally reviewed and specific, impact assessment based targets have been set